Contractor License Requirements in Pennsylvania

 What are the penalties for unlicensed contracting in Pennsylvania?

 Unlicensed contracting in Pennsylvania can result in significant fines, criminal penalties, and the inability to enforce contracts or file mechanic's liens.
-Homeowners who hire unlicensed contractors may lose access to state consumer protection funds and recovery programs.
+Homeowners who hire unlicensed contractors may lose access to state consumer protection funds.
+You can report unlicensed activity to the Pennsylvania Attorney General - Home Improvement Contractor Registration.

 Find Licensed Contractors in Pennsylvania